oFrederic/Natours/README.md

 Project 1 "Natours"

+Objectif:

-Objectif: Create a fully modern and responsive design by only using CSS and SASS.
+- Create a fully modern and responsive design by only using CSS and SASS.

+- Float Layout